 INSPEC provides comprehensive coverage of the world's research literature in physics, astronomy, electrical engineering, electronics, and computer science.
 It indexes over 3,400 journals and 2,000 conferences each year.
 Coverage goes back to 1898.
 You can access INSPEC from the Kresge Engineering Library's Article Databases page.

-INSPEC launches with the ISI Web of Knowledge basic search screen.
+INSPEC launches with the Web of Science basic search screen.
 Enter your search terms as a topic search, or use the drop-down menus to change the fields in which your keywords are searched.
 Search field options include Topic, Author, Publication Name, Treatment Types, Astronomical Object, and others.

 The default search is all words, meaning the database will automatically retrieve articles that contain all of your keywords anywhere in the record.
 To override the default search, use boolean operators and/or truncation symbols.